DoughboyP/Ronald-David-Borchard-Jr/README.md

-#Ronald David Borchard Jr. the adventure
+#Ronald David Borchard Jr. the adventure that goes on forever.

-# Wedding Venue Documentation
+A real host to get married in:

 This document provides an overview of the wedding venues available for booking...